What Are The Disadvantages Of Die Casting?

 Die casting is most efficient when producing high volumes of parts.
 However, the initial tooling costs and limitations in material selection and design flexibility can make die casting less suitable for low-volume production.
 This can be a disadvantage for industries that require smaller production runs.

-Read More: What Products Are Made From Die Casting?
+Read More: What Are The Types Of Die Casting?

 10. Safety Concerns